Defined Value

 Personal Property Appraisals

-With 35 years of experience in the antiques and estate sale business, I am prepared to appraise all items for insurance purposes, IRS non-cash charitable contributions, estate purposes, business liquidation and simple curiosity.
+Defined Value is prepared to appraise all items for insurance purposes, IRS non-cash charitable contributions, estate purposes, business liquidation and simple curiosity.

 Sign up to receive our updates.